webglider/tartarus-examples/Dictionary Search/README.md

 ## Dictionary Search
 This is a simple example demonstrating dictionary search.
-Dictionaries of english words along with their meaning are stored on several dictionaries each on a separate platfrom on the network.
+Dictionaries of english words along with their meaning are stored on several dictionaries each on a separate platform on the network.
 A user who would like to search for a word, does so by creating a mobile agent which moves through each of the dictionaries one after another until it finds the word and returns to the home platform with the meaning, printing it to the user.
 The agent kills itself after the process is completed.

 ### Usage